Build-Week-Safe-Routes-2/Objective-and-Assets/ProductVision.md

 - Who is your target audience?
 Be specific.

+  - The general public looking for disruptive, cloud-based applications to assist their day to day life.

 - What feedback have you gotten from potential users?

+  - This application sounds wonderful

 - Have you validated the problem and your solution with your target audience?
 How?